enasequence/read_docs/retrieval/programmatic-access/cross-reference.rst

    continued....

-In addition to providing an overview of the x-ref service, this endpoint is useful for determining the Source name for any sources you may want to explore further.
+In addition to providing an overview of the cross-reference service, this endpoint is useful for determining the Source name for any sources you may want to explore further.

 Look up Cross References for a Source